Memorizing scriptures with kids doesn’t have to be difficult! Here are some ideas and tips to get you started on memorizing scriptures today!

 How to Choose Scriptures to Memorize

 Are there questions your children have been asking about the gospel?
 Are there specific trials your family is facing?
 Have you come across a favorite scripture in your family study?
 Does your family have a monthly theme or goal?
+Are there scriptures or principles that you frequently refer to?

 By using these simple tricks to help you memorize scriptures with your kids, you will find that memorization comes much easier.
 Keeping scripture memorization as part of your family schedule will more naturally provide opportunities to discuss gospel topics.
 Using the scriptures and the character of Christ as an example will help your children as they face the many temptations of life.